 What is Electronic Data Interchange (EDI)?

-Electronic Data Interchange, or EDI as it is most commonly referred to, is a formatted transmission between two systems for the purpose of exchanging data electronically.
-Believe it or not, EDI has been around since the early 1960s where it was first used to send cargo information between the chemical company Du Pont and Chemical Leahman Tank Lines.
-EDI’s use grew as businesses realized the efficiency gains through exchanging information electronically.
-By 1982, companies like Ford and General Motors began requiring their suppliers transfer information via EDI.
-By 1991, EDI use was around 12,000 businesses.
-Since then, businesses using EDI has grown over 733% to over 100,000.
+Electronic Data Interchange, or EDI as it is most commonly referred to, is a protocol that allows two systems to connect with one another for the purpose of exchanging data electronically.
+This EDI protocol has been around since the early 1960s when it was first used to send cargo information between the chemical company Du Pont and Chemical Leahman Tank Lines.

 To understand why EDI has become so popular among business users you must understand the basics terms of EDI.
 According to EDI Basics, the following definitions apply to EDI:

 - Computer-to-computer– EDI replaces postal mail, fax, and email.
 While email is also an electronic approach, the documents exchanged via email must still be handled by people rather than computers.
-Having people involved slows down the processing of the documents and also introduces errors.
-Instead, EDI documents can flow straight through to the appropriate application on the receiver’s computer (e.g., the Order Management System) and processing can begin immediately.
-A typical manual process looks like this, with lots of paper and people involvement:
+Having people involved slows down the processing of the documents and also introduces the potential for a host of errors.
+Instead, EDI documents flow straight through to the appropriate application on the receiver’s computer (e.g., the Order Management System) and processing can begin immediately.
+A typical manual process involves lots of paper and people, the EDI process does not.

 - Business partners– The exchange of EDI documents is typically between two different companies, referred to as business partners or trading partners.
 For example, Company A may buy goods from Company B. Company A sends orders to Company B. Company A and Company B are business partners.